 In 2012, she was the first art historian to be appointed to the prestigious Blanche, Edith and Irving Laurie Chair in Women’s Studies, Rutgers, the State University of New Jersey.
 She sits on the Boards of Film and Video Umbrella, Stuart Croft Foundation and on the Editorial Board of Whitechapel Art Gallery.
 She is Vice Chair of the Stuart Hall Foundation.

-The Remuneration and Nominations Committee leads the process for Board appointments, re-election and succession of Directors, as well as making recommendations for the membership of statutory committees.
+The Remuneration Committee leads the process for Board appointments, re-election and succession of Directors, as well as making recommendations for the membership of statutory committees.
 The Committee's role is also to determine and recommend to the Board the remuneration of the executive and non-executive Directors.

 All Non-executive directors